-The area is at the heart of Tech Central and has more than half of our areas higher education and research jobs.
-More than 100,000 students progress research and development across critical future industries as diverse as quantum, biotech, fintech, cyber security, artificial intelligence, health-sciences, deep tech and green-tech.
+The area is at the heart of the broader Tech Central Innovation District and has more than half of our areas higher education and research jobs.
+More than 100,000 students progress research and development across critical future industries as diverse as quantum, biotech, fintech, cyber security, artificial intelligence, health-sciences, deep tech and green-tech1.